2023 San Diego Padres season

-The 2023 San Diego Padres season will be the 55th season of the San Diego Padres franchise.
-The Padres play their home games at Petco Park as members of Major League Baseball's National League West Division.
+The 2023 San Diego Padres season was the 55th season of the San Diego Padres franchise.
+The Padres played their home games at Petco Park as members of Major League Baseball's National League West.
+The Padres had a record of 82–80.
+The Padres drew an average home attendance of 40,389 in 81 home games in the 2023 MLB season, the 3rd highest in the league.